Journaling

 Find your colors you want to use, and save them as presets for easy access.

-Take aesthetic iPad notes with GoodNotes
+Take aesthetic iPad notes with Goodnotes

 Goodnotes uses cookies to enhance user experience and analyze traffic.
 Details of which cookies we use are available at our Cookie Policy.
 By continuing to browse the site, you accept cookies.
 You can withdraw your consent by adapting your preferences in the ‘preferences’ section.